reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 Having all the infrastructure defined in code files means we can use a **VCS** (Version Control System).
 We opt for Git and host it in a GitHub repository.
 This way we can keep a history control of the resources we have been using.

 In addition, the integration with GitHub allows us to work with pull requests in order to add, change or destroy resources from the Infrastructure.

+Although the Terraform State is stored locally by default in a file named `terraform.tfstate`, we store it remotely outside the VCS.
+This is a good practice when working in a team environment.

 ### Terraform Variables